Alex-Swann/CV-1/README.md

 #### Working as a part of a team

 During both my studies and career, I worked as part of both small and big teams.
 As an account manager I also led teams for over 3 years.
 The most successful projects I delivered were the result of great teamwork.
 At Makers, I really enjoyed being part of different project teams as well as coding as a pair.
 This gave me the opportunity to experience coding with people of different strengths, to work on XP values, and taught me to learn and grow with others.
-I really enjoyed not being the smartest person in the room, and to discuss and tackle problems as a part of a team.
+I really enjoyed discussing and tackling problems as a part of a team, as this showed me how individual talents feed into a successful project.

 #### Organisation and time management